Badminton, India Open Super 750: Priyanshu Rajawat marks comeback with win over Lakshya Sen

-The contest was eerily similar to 2023 Japan Open contest between the two, where Rajawat had squandered an 18-14 lead in the decider to lose 22-24 after bouncing back from a game down.
+The contest was eerily similar to the contest between the two at the Japan Open in July, where Rajawat had squandered an 18-14 lead in the decider to lose 22-24 after bouncing back from a game down in the first match they played against each other.

-The Madhya Pradesh shuttler, however, ensured that no such hiccups happened this time around as he wrapped up the match quite comfortably after Sen threatened a fight back after being 1-9 down in the decider.
+In their second showdown, on Tuesday, the Madhya Pradesh shuttler ensured that no such hiccups happened this time around as he wrapped up the match quite comfortably after Sen threatened a fight back after being 1-9 down in the final game.

-“This was a very important match to me.
-I wanted to win against Lakshya – he is a very close friend,” Rajawat said in the post-match press conference .

-Ranked 30th in the world, Rajawat admitted that he felt he had the match in the bag when he led 9-1 in the decider but was soon forced to control his aggression as Sen started to find his footing.
+Ranked 30 in the world, Rajawat admitted that he felt he had the match in the bag when he led 9-1 in the decider but was soon forced to control his aggression as Sen started to find his footing.
+That is when he started to slow down the tempo of the match to regain control.

-“I felt he had given up on the match when I led 9-1 but when the score became 4-5, I decided to take a break because I was in a hurry to win points but was losing points rapidly.
-That’s also when I decided to slow down the game a bit to regain control,” he said.

-Rajawat, who was also a member of the historic Thomas Cup winning Indian side in 2022, shot to fame with his title win at the Orleans Masters in April last year.
+Rajawat, 21, who was also a member of the historic Thomas Cup winning Indian side in 2022, shot to fame with his title win at the Orleans Masters in April 2023.
+He faced a brief dip in form due to a back injury.

-The 21-year-old had since faced a dip in form with a back injury before finally getting back to his best in front of a sizeable home crowd in Delhi.

-“The win in Orleans gave me a lot of confidence, but unfortunately I suffered a back injury and had to miss a few tournaments,” Rajawat said.
+He said that he had to miss out on a few tournaments to recover from the swelling in his back, forcing him to lose the momentum he had built.
+But in front of a packed crowd in New Delhi, and “back to full fitness,” Rajawat looked like he was getting back to his best as he beat the former top 10 player.

+The loss for Sen put a dent in the former world No 6’s hopes of a spot at the 2024 Paris Olympics.
+And his season has not gone off to a positive start, with two first round defeats in as many events.

 Rajawat also revealed that daily meditation has helped him find a calmer version of himself, which has helped in handling pressure situations like the one he faced on Tuesday better.